top of page

 Unplanned downtime is one of the most expensive and underestimated risks in industrial operations.

-For many UK manufacturers and industrial facilities, the cost of downtime is not just lost production, it includes labour inefficiencies, delayed orders, wasted materials, and long-term reputational damage.
+For many UK manufacturers and industrial facilities, the cost of downtime is not just lost production, it includes labour inefficiencies, reactive maintenance, lengthy fault finding, delayed orders, wasted materials, integration issuespoor labelling and long-term reputational damage.

 Understanding the real cost of downtime is the first step towards reducing it.